 In the earliest stages of pregnancy, your breasts may become swollen, sore, or tender.
 This is a sign that your body is getting used to the new levels of hormones, and it may not go away for several weeks if it is caused by a pregnancy.
 Tenderness may also be accompanied by a darkening of the areolas and pronounced veins around your chest.

-In some cases, women may see no early signs of pregnancy at all.
+In some cases, women may see no early signs of their unexpected pregnancy at all.
 If a woman experiences intermittent bleeding that she mistakes for her period and feels no other symptoms, she may not even realize she is pregnant until later on.